ChouquetteCorp/beerbet/README.md

 ```
 You need to define env `SPORT_API_KEY`.

-It will create `matchs.sql` file, which contains all matchs from API.
+It will create a `matchs.sql` file, which contains all matchs from API.
 You can import it in your database.

 ## End-to-end tests

 For E2E tests, we use [cypress](https://www.cypress.io/).
-Cypress allow to tests on several browsers (edge, chrome, firefox).
+Cypress allows to test on several browsers (edge, chrome, firefox).

 ### Open Cypress